COVID-19 update: All of New Zealand is now at Orange. More information.

-You will develop important business skills through a qualification that is closely connected to business practice.
-Massey’s MBA offers unique features that help speed you along on your career path in New Zealand or globally – you can choose a specialisation, you can elect to study 1-year full-time in person or fully online, and your studies will include a corporate internship (full-time) or corporate consulting report (online).
+Develop important business skills through a qualification that is closely connected to business practice.
+Massey’s MBA offers unique features that help speed you along on your career path in New Zealand or globally.

 - Postgraduate, NZQF Level 9